APPFL/APPFL/examples/tes/README.md

 ### Other Examples

-For more advanced scenarios, see the configurations and setup instructions within different sub-directories of `examples/resources/config_tes/`.
+For more advanced scenarios, see the configurations and setup instructions within different sub-directories of `examples/resources/config_tes/`:

+- **`simple_net_embedded/`** - Data embedding approach with client-specific Docker images
+- **`simple_net_s3/`** - S3 storage for remote TES deployments (works across networks)

 Each subdirectory contains complete configurations and setup scripts for different TES deployment patterns.

 ## Troubleshooting

-- **Funnel not running**: Check that `funnel server run` is active and accessible at `http://localhost:8000`
+- **Funnel not running**: Check that `funnel server run --LocalStorage.AllowedDirs /tmp/funnel-workspace` is active and accessible at `http://localhost:8000`
-- **Docker image missing**: Ensure you've built the base image with `docker build -t appfl/client:latest .`
+- **Docker image missing**: Ensure you've built the base image with `docker build -f examples/tes/Dockerfile -t appfl/client:latest .` from APPFL root directory
 - **Task failures**: Check Funnel logs and verify the workspace directory `/tmp/funnel-workspace` exists and is writable
+- **File access errors**: Ensure Funnel was started with `--LocalStorage.AllowedDirs /tmp/funnel-workspace` to allow access to the shared workspace